darrylgit/ytest/README.md

 git merge upstream/master
 ```

 5. If all goes well, lodash will be installed in your local project without you having to manually run `yarn install`.
+You can test to make sure everything is working by running `node index.js` in the terminal.

 Godspeed!